KyleMit/eleventy-plugin-embed-tweet/readme.md

 ## Setting .ENV variables

-Create a file named `.env` at the project root - it contains keys so it's excluded by the `.gitignore` so each person will have to manually create their own
+Once you sign up for a twitter account, you'll need to create a file named `.env` at the project root - it contains keys so it's excluded by the `.gitignore` so each person will have to manually create their own:

 ```env
 TOKEN=********